Rank-level duality of Conformal Blocks for odd orthogonal Lie algebras in genus 0: Introduction

 Rank-level duality is a duality between conformal blocks associated to two different Lie algebras.
 In ~\cite{NT}, T. Nakanishi and A. Tsuchiya proved that on $\mathbb{P}^1$, certain conformal blocks of $\mathfrak{sl}(r)$ at level $s$ are dual to conformal blocks of $\mathfrak{sl}(s)$ at level $r$.
-In ~\cite{A}, T. Abe proved a rank-level duality statements between conformal blocks of type $\mathfrak{sp}(2r)$ at level $s$ and $\mathfrak{sp}(2s)$ at level $r$.
-It is important to point out that there is no known relation between the classical invariants for the Lie algebras $\mathfrak{sp}(2r)$ and $\mathfrak{sp}(2s)$.
+In ~\cite{A}, T. Abe proved rank-level duality statements between conformal blocks of type $\mathfrak{sp}(2r)$ at level $s$ and $\mathfrak{sp}(2s)$ at level $r$.
+It is important to point out that there are no known relations between the classical invariants for the Lie algebras $\mathfrak{sp}(2r)$ and $\mathfrak{sp}(2s)$.

+The rank-level duality of conformal blocks has a geometric perspective under the identification of conformal blocks with the space of non-abelian $G$-theta functions.
+This is known as strange duality.
+The strange duality conjecture for $\operatorname{SL}_n$ says that the space of generalized theta functions associated to the pairs $(p,q)$, $(q,p)$ are naturally dual to each other, the duality being induced from the tensor product of vector bundles.
+This conjecture was proved by P. Belkale (see ~\cite{Bel3, Bel}) and also by A. Marian and D. Oprea ~\cite{MO}.
+The symplectic strange duality conjecture in ~\cite{B1} was proved by T. Abe (see ~\cite{A}).
+For a survey of these results, we refer the reader to ~\cite{MO2, Pa2, Po}.
+Rank-level duality isomorphisms also give relations in the Picard group of the Grothendieck-Knudsen moduli space $\overline{\operatorname{M}}_{0,n}$ (see \cite{M3}).

-The paper ~\cite{NT} suggests that one can try to answer similar rank-level duality questions for orthogonal Lie algebras on $\mathbb{P}^1$.
-Further, it is also pointed out in ~\cite{NT} that one should only consider the tensor representations i.e. representations that lift to representations of the special orthogonal group (see Section 6 in ~\cite{NT}).
-In the following we answer the above question for odd orthogonal Lie algebras.
+The paper ~\cite{NT} (Section 6, page 368) suggests that one can try to answer similar rank-level duality questions for orthogonal Lie algebras on $\mathbb{P}^1$.
+Furthermore, it is pointed out in ~\cite{NT} that one should only consider the tensor representations, i.e. representations that lift to representations of the special orthogonal group (see Section 6 in ~\cite{NT}).
+In the following, we answer the above question for odd orthogonal Lie algebras.